Impressionism: Content and composition

-The Impressionists reacted to modernity by exploring "a wide range of non-academic subjects in art" such as middle-class leisure activities and "urban themes, including train stations, cafés, brothels, the theater, and dance."
+The Impressionists reacted to modernity by exploring "a wide range of non-academic subjects in art" such as middle-class leisure activities and "urban themes, including train stations, cafés, brothels, the theater, and dance".
 They found inspiration in the newly widened avenues of Paris, bounded by new tall buildings that offered opportunities to depict bustling crowds, popular entertainments, and nocturnal lighting in artificially closed-off spaces.

-A painting such as Caillebotte's Paris Street; Rainy Day (1877) strikes a modern note by emphasizing the isolation of individuals amid the outsized buildings and spaces of the urban environment.
+A painting such as Caillebotte's Paris Street; Rainy Day (1877) strikes a modern note by emphasising the isolation of individuals amid the outsized buildings and spaces of the urban environment.
 When painting landscapes, the Impressionists did not hesitate to include the factories that were proliferating in the countryside.
-Earlier painters of landscapes had conventionally avoided smokestacks and other signs of industrialization, regarding them as blights on nature's order and unworthy of art.
+Earlier painters of landscapes had conventionally avoided smokestacks and other signs of industrialisation, regarding them as blights on nature's order and unworthy of art.

-Prior to the Impressionists, other painters, notably such 17th-century Dutch painters as Jan Steen, had emphasized common subjects, but their methods of composition were traditional.
+Prior to the Impressionists, other painters, notably such 17th-century Dutch painters as Jan Steen, had emphasised common subjects, but their methods of composition were traditional.
 They arranged their compositions so that the main subject commanded the viewer's attention.
 J. M. W. Turner, while an artist of the Romantic era, anticipated the style of impressionism with his artwork.
 The Impressionists relaxed the boundary between subject and background so that the effect of an Impressionist painting often resembles a snapshot, a part of a larger reality captured as if by chance.
 Photography was gaining popularity, and as cameras became more portable, photographs became more candid.
 Photography inspired Impressionists to represent momentary action, not only in the fleeting lights of a landscape, but in the day-to-day lives of people.

 The development of Impressionism can be considered partly as a reaction by artists to the challenge presented by photography, which seemed to devalue the artist's skill in reproducing reality.
 Both portrait and landscape paintings were deemed somewhat deficient and lacking in truth as photography "produced lifelike images much more efficiently and reliably".

 In spite of this, photography actually inspired artists to pursue other means of creative expression, and rather than compete with photography to emulate reality, artists focused "on the one thing they could inevitably do better than the photograph—by further developing into an art form its very subjectivity in the conception of the image, the very subjectivity that photography eliminated".
 The Impressionists sought to express their perceptions of nature, rather than create exact representations.
 This allowed artists to depict subjectively what they saw with their "tacit imperatives of taste and conscience".
 Photography encouraged painters to exploit aspects of the painting medium, like colour, which photography then lacked: "The Impressionists were the first to consciously offer a subjective alternative to the photograph".